Amir-rajabpoor/Mywebsite/README.md

 #### Technical Skills:  MATLAB, Python, FEM, Phononic Crystal

 ## About Me
+Imagine a world where materials can control and manipulate waves with unprecedented precision—silencing unwanted noise, harvesting ambient vibrations for energy, or guiding sound and mechanical waves with zero loss.
+My research focuses on developing intelligent metamaterials that make this possible, with applications in aerospace, robotics, biomedical engineering, and renewable energy.

+By leveraging finite element modeling (FEM), vibrational analysis, and machine learning, I design metamaterials that redefine wave filtering, vibration isolation, and energy-efficient devices.
+My expertise spans computational modeling, laser vibrometry, and metamaterial fabrication, ensuring that my theoretical innovations translate into real-world applications.
+Whether it’s self-adapting noise barriers, ultra-efficient energy harvesters, or precision-engineered waveguides, my goal is to engineer materials that push the boundaries of technology.

-I am a **Ph.D. researcher in Mechanical Engineering** at the **University of Vermont**, specializing in **metamaterials, phononic crystals, and wave propagation**.
-My research focuses on **topological phononic band structures, mechanical wave control, and computational solid mechanics**.
-With expertise in **finite element modeling (FEM), vibrational analysis, and machine learning applications in engineering**, I strive to bridge the gap between theory and experimentation.
+I am a Ph.D. researcher in Mechanical Engineering at the University of Vermont, specializing in metamaterials, phononic crystals, and wave propagation.
+My work delves into topological phononic band structures, mechanical wave control, and computational solid mechanics, bridging the gap between theory and experimentation to unlock the full potential of engineered materials.

-I have extensive experience in **computational modeling, laser vibrometry, and metamaterial fabrication**.
-My goal is to **develop novel metamaterial structures for applications in energy harvesting, wave filtering, and noise reduction**.

 ----